splunk/observability-workshop/content/en/ninja-workshops/2-hpa/1-deploy-otel.md

 Your workshop instance has been pre-configured with the correct **Access Token** and **Realm** for this workshop.
 There is no need for you to configure these.
 {{% /notice %}}

-## 3. Install Splunk OTel using Helm
+## 2. Install Splunk OTel using Helm

 Install the OpenTelemetry Collector using the Splunk Helm chart.
-First, add the Splunk Helm chart repository and update.
+First, add the Splunk Helm chart repository and update:

 {{< tabs >}}
 {{% tab title="helm repo add" %}}